 More than 1 million children were left out of school as a result of the Nepal earthquake in 2015 with over 50,000 classrooms destroyed or damaged.
-In May 2015, in recognition of our effective and rapid response during the West African Ebola Crisis, Street Child was asked to work with local partners in Nepal to assist in re-establishing education in some of the country's worst-affected communities.
+In May 2015, we launched our first project in Nepal rebuilding classrooms in communities worst-impacted by the earthquake.

 As part of the recovery phase of the earthquake response, UNICEF appointed Street Child as the lead education organisation in Okhaldhunga, one of the hardest to reach districts affected by the earthquake.
-Working with local partners, and with thanks to support from the Swedish Post Foundation, Street Child has built 92 semi-permanent schools and 38 WASH facilities for 3,200 children in Okhaldhunga.
+Working with local partners, and with thanks to support from the Swedish Post Foundation, Street Child has built 92 semi-permanent schools and 38 WASH facilities for thousands of children in Okhaldhunga.

 In addition, we helped to provide specialised training to 320 teachers, enabling them to support students that have experienced trauma as a result of the earthquake and its aftermath.